 “It demonstrates this lack of solidarity between the athletics and the rest of the school,” Liu ‘25, who observed the gathering, said of the student-athlete majority.

-Director of Public Safety Jeff Troxell watched the demonstration unfold from 20 yards away, on the porch of Ramer History House.
+Director of Public Safety Jeff Troxell watched the demonstration unfold from 20 yards away on the porch of Ramer History House.

 “I’m just here as a precaution to observe what’s going on,” Jeff Troxell said.

+Several faculty members entering the meeting declined to comment.
 In Farinon College Center, students approached by The Lafayette were largely unaware and uninterested in the gathering.

 Selma O’Malley ’26, Clara Witmer ’27 and Makenna McCall ’27 contributed reporting.